 Wearables are more expensive than standard multi tools so be sure.

-Size: 8.5 inch wrists or less but can be expanded to a larger size with additional tool links at a cost of $20-$25 per link.
+Size: 8.5 inch wrists or less but can be expanded to a larger size with additional tool links.

 Weight: 5.9 oz weight as purchased